beaker-project/beaker-project.org/dev/proposals/dynamic-virtualization.rst

 and has several limitations that make it unusable in practice.

-Some of those issues are inherent in the fact that dynamic creation of ephemental virtual machines is a task that oVirt doesn't handle well, so rather than fixing the problems directly, it is proposed that Beaker's dynamic virtualization support instead be redesigned to be based on OpenStack.
+Some of those issues are inherent in the fact that dynamic creation of ephemeral virtual machines is a task that oVirt doesn't handle well, so rather than fixing the problems directly, it is proposed that Beaker's dynamic virtualization support instead be redesigned to be based on OpenStack.